rustunit/rustunit.github.io/content/blog/2024/12-12-rust-feature-debugging/index.md

 We got a winner.
 It is used by `bevy_image`.
 The problem is that we do not know why.
 Based on the changelog linked above we know it is supposed to be behind a `feature` flag called `basis_universal`, looking at our `Cargo.toml` we do not enable it though.

-> Cargo will enable the minimum subset of `features` needed so that every dependency using `bevy` get the features they ask for.
+> Cargo will enable the minimum subset of `features` needed so that every dependency using `bevy` gets the features they ask for.

 The question therefore is: Which crate asks for this feature?

 # Playing Cargo Feature Detective

-There is a little known feature in `cargo tree` that allows us to not only see our dependency tree but also the features that are enabled in each crate.
+There is a little-known feature in `cargo tree` that allows us to not only see our dependency tree but also the features that are enabled in each crate.

 Running `cargo tree -e features` in our repository root we get over 3.000 lines of this: